How IPv6 Changes Network Forensics and Digital Investigations

 Cybersecurity teams need to reconsider how they conduct digital investigations as more companies, governmental organizations, cloud providers, and ISPs adopt IPv6.
 The way logs are recorded, attacks are tracked, and evidence is examined are all drastically altered by IPv6.
 For investigators, its vast address space, novel header structures, and various routing behaviors present both opportunities and difficulties.
+As IPv6 adoption accelerates toward a future where IPv6 becomes mandatory, forensic readiness becomes critical, a shift clearly outlined in What Happens When IPv6 Becomes Mandatory for All Users.

 It is not possible to simply copy and apply traditional IPv4-based forensic techniques to IPv6 networks.
 Organizations require more sophisticated protocol awareness, modern logging techniques, and updated tools to maintain visibility and guarantee accurate attribution.